acer51-doctom/TheZodiacApp/README.md

 # TheZodiacApp
 A free app to find out your Zodiac sign!

+> [!IMPORTANT]
+> This entire project is under the GPLv3 license.
+Credit is required when making a fork or copy <br> of this project. <br> Copyright © Acer_51

 ## Usage

 To use it, you simply need to put in your birthdate and it will print your Tropical Sign and Sidereal sign ("normal" sign)